veejayts/excel-to-database/README.md

 * All data to be entered normally under each column

 # Misc.
 Info
-To use this program, the user should have the excel file to be placed in the same directory as the python file is present.
+* To use this program, the user should have the excel file to be placed in the same directory as the python file is present.
-The only file formats supported are *xlsx / xlsm / xltx / xltm*.
+* The only file formats supported are *xlsx / xlsm / xltx / xltm*.
-The program will output the database file in the same directory as the python file is present.
+* The program will output the database file in the same directory as the python file is present.
+* Currently only the first worksheet will be converted into corresponding database